 If you have just passed the tests for a brand new Amateur Radio License, congratulations!
-Your information from the testing session will be entered into the FCC licensing database in just a few days, under normal circumstances.
-As soon as your name and new call sign appear in the database, you may begin to use your new license and call sign.
+Your information from the testing session will be entered into the FCC licensing database as soon as possible…most times just minutes after you complete your exam.
+As soon as your name and new call sign appear in the database (if during the week, this could be in as little as 1 hour or less), you may begin to use your new license and call sign.
 You do not have to wait for a physical license document to arrive at your mailing address.

 Note: The FCC has discontinued automatic issuance of printed license documents.
 A printed license can still be obtained from the FCC, but you must request it separately.
 To obtain a printed license document, contact the FCC at their Gettysburg, PA office.
 To request a printed license document, contact the FCC’s support office.
 They can be reached at: FCC eSupport